darktrace/ossensor-container/README.md

 These elements are required to perform the installation process for a Darktrace osSensor.

-  * A Darktrace Master Appliance running Darktrace v3+ and vSensor v3.1+
+  * A Darktrace Master Appliance running Darktrace v4.0+

   * The IP or hostname of a configured vSensor reachable from the intended osSensor location.